University of North Georgia: Student organizations

 The University of North Georgia has several clubs and organizations on the Dahlonega, Gainesville, and Oconee campuses that students may join.
 Overall, there are more than 200 student organizations across the University of North Georgia campuses.
 Each campus has organizations for various interests, but there is currently no information available about student organizations on the Cumming campus.
 The University of North Georgia uses the website, OrgSync, to connect students with organizations.

 Greek life

 As of 2019, 5% of men undergraduate students and 10% of women undergraduate students are active members of fraternities and sororities.
 The three councils that govern the Greek community at the school are the Interfraternity Council (males), the Panhellenic Council (females), and the Unified Greek Council (gender inclusive).
 The school is home to nine national fraternities, seven national sororities, one national honor fraternity, and one local fraternity.
-Two National Pan-Hellenic Council organizations have chapters at the university and are active on all campuses.

-Orientation and transition programs

-The University of North Georgia offers four programs for new students as well as for students switching campuses.
-UNG Basecamp offers new students ways to improve leadership skills, including team-building exercises and community service.
-Family Day is an annual event that occurs during the Fall semester where new students share experiences.
-Transition Welcome Day for students changing campuses occurs on all five campuses.
-This program was designed to welcome new students to campus and help adjust.
-Weeks of Welcome, or WoW, are the first two weeks of the Fall semester.
-Each campus creates a social and educational itinerary for students to engage with others and transition into the school year.

-Leadership

-The Military Leadership Center was dedicated in 2004 to Brooks Pennington Jr., who was a World War II and Korean War Veteran, as well as a Georgia state Congressman and Senator.
-The Center accommodates four high-technology classrooms, a conference room, a rifle range, and the Brigade Headquarters.

-Because of UNG's status as a leadership institution, it is a participant in the L3 Summit.
-The Summit is a six-day program during which college and university students from all over Georgia engage in team-building exercises and leadership training sessions for roughly eight hours every day.
-The program is usually held at some point between the spring and summer semesters.